chrishenri/rw3d_manual/docs/source/methods.rst

     \Delta t = \text{Mult} \times t_c,
     \end{aligned}

-The multiplier :math:`\text{Mult}` is specific to each considered process.
+The multiplier :math:`\text{Mult}` is specific to each considered process (``mult_adv``, ``mult_disp``, ``mult_kf``, ``mult_kd``, ``mult_mt``).
 Typically, the multiplicative inverse of the multiplier represents the number of particle jumps in a cell before the effect of the considered process is significantly modified.
 We then advise to always keep :math:`\text{Mult}<1` and to lower the values as much as sharp interfaces are simulated in order to minimize errors when particles jumps from a cell to another.
-If many processes are simultaneously simulated (as it often occurs), the time step can be evaluated from a single process only (here again, to be used with caution) or from all processes.
+If many processes are simultaneously simulated (as it often occurs), the time step can be evaluated from advection only by selecting the ``constant_move`` option (here again, to be used with caution) or from all processes by selecting the ``optimum_dt`` option.
 For the latter, the smaller time step will be considered.

+In some case, considering the more restrictive characteristic time over the entire plume of particle can lead to impractically small time steps.
+This is required to properly simulate fast local processes, e.g., in case of high velocity zones near extraction wells.
+However, if the solution near these more demanding zones is less relevant for the user, we provide an option to relax the time step.
+The coefficient ``dt_relax`` allows to consider only a given less restrictive portion of the characteristic times of the plume.
+For example, if ``dt_relax`` is fixed to *0.9*, only the less restrictive 90% of characteristic times are considered in the time step evaluation.
+The 10% shorter characteristic times (e.g., associated to the 10% fastest particles) will be disregarded.

 The characteristic times are defined for each particle of the plume and at any discretized time as follow: